-Known as “the queen of the curve”, Zaha Mohammad Hadid was the first woman to receive the Pritzker Architecture Prize in 2004, along with the Stirling Prize in 2010, 2011 and 2012 which is the UK’s most prestigious architectural award.
+Known as “the queen of the curve”, Zaha Mohammad Hadid was the first woman to receive the Pritzker Architecture Prize in 2004, along with the Stirling Prize in 2010, 2011 and 2012, which is the UK’s most prestigious architectural award.
 She also received the Royal Gold Medal from the Institute of Royal British Architects; she was the first woman to ever achieve this award.
-She was made a Dame by Elizabeth the II for services to architecture in 2012.
+She was made a Dame by Elizabeth II for services to architecture in 2012.
 She went on to receive many more awards.

 Hadid died in March of 2016 but she lives on in her business, Zaha Hadid Architects.
-A great many awards have been continued to be bestowed on Hadid posthumously.
+A great many awards have continued to be bestowed on Hadid posthumously.
 In fact, if you pay a visit to her website the list of awards is really quite astounding.

-Hadid did not recognize herself as a follower of any one style, and was not one for making her designs on the computer but instead continued to hand-draw her designs and make models despite the many technological advances of architectural design in the world of computers as she was not wanting to be limited to what the computer could do.
+Hadid did not recognize herself as a follower of any one style, and was not one for making her designs on the computer but instead continued to hand-draw her designs and make models despite the many technological advances of architectural design in the world of computers, as she was not wanting to be limited to what the computer could do.

 Not only has the architectural design of Zaha Hadid Architects touched the world of great building designs but their creativity has even spilled over into the world of things such as furniture, dishes, fashion and jewelry.
 It goes without saying though, that it will always be the buildings that best represent Hadid’s design genius.